 "The history we are studying makes it evident that Saul had neither the character nor the training to become a great ruler, but David had both.
-Woe to any of us who under-estimate the knowledge of these three things: (1) a right state of heart toward God, (2) the discipline of preparation and training, and (3) dependence on the power of the Holy Spirit.
+Woe to any of us who under-estimate the knowledge

 1 Annotated Bible by A.C.
 Gaebelein.
 E-Sword module.